 Minnesota.

-Well, I hope people pay attention to, you know, that they're trying to stifle free speech and freedoms.
+Well, I hope people pay attention to, you know, they're trying to stifle free speech and freedoms.

-Somebody needs to tell them in between spoonfuls of oatmeal and an applesauce that, hey, we actually have a vaccine that's going to be announced any day now.
+Somebody needs to tell them in between spoonfuls of oatmeal and applesauce that, hey, we actually have a vaccine that's going to be announced any day now.

 We have therapeutics that the New York Times even acknowledges work.

-Um anyway, Mike Lindell, have fun, my friend.
+Anyway, Mike Lindell, have fun, my friend.

 We love you.

-Hey, Sean, I want to say one more thing.
+Hey, Sean, I want to say one more thing I just said on the news.

 The number one economy in the United States, 150% up on tourism.